Clean a AR15 in 60 seconds #shorts

 Quick Summary

-Clean your AR-15 in approximately 60 seconds by efficiently disassembling the bolt carrier group (BCG), cleaning components with Hoppe's No. 9 solvent and a toothbrush, and using a Real Avid Bore Boss for rapid barrel cleaning.
-Conclude with reassembly and a function check.
+Clean your AR-15 in 60 seconds by efficiently field stripping the rifle and disassembling the bolt carrier group (BCG).
+Use Hoppe's No. 9 solvent and a toothbrush for BCG components, and a Real Avid Bore Boss for the barrel.
+Lubricate, reassemble, and perform a function check for a rapid, effective cleaning cycle.

 Chapters